 A new restaurant opened back in late May, bringing an interesting concept that is wholly new to the city.
 Super Mega Bien, from the same owners of Work & Class, is serving ‘Pan-Latin Dim Sum’ — intriguing, eh?
-Pan-Latin meaning countries of latin decent and for Super Mega Bien that includes Brazil, Cuba, Spain, Mexico Peru, Chile and more.
+Pan-Latin meaning countries of Latin descent and for Super Mega Bien that include Brazil, Cuba, Spain, Mexico Peru, Chile and more.

 Traditional dim sum is a Chinese cuisine of small bite-size portions, usually dumplings in steamer baskets.
 Waiters come around with a cart of small plates and you just point to what you want and they put it on the table.
 In other words, no waiting for your food to come out.
 It’s a combination of fine dining and fast food.
 Super Mega Bien has merely taken this concept and applied it to a different cuisine.